Wild genus-zero quantum de Rham spaces: Introduction, main results, layout

-We plan to pursue the above perspective on the `time-dependent' quantization of the isomonodromy systems, and the (further) relation with WZNW conformal blocks, elsewhere.
-Rather, in this text we will work on a \emph{fixed} wild Riemann surface, in order to prepare the construction of the `quantum' phase-spaces.

-Thus, in first approximation, we consider the `decategorification' of the groupoid $\mc C_{\dR}$, i.e., the set\fn{ It is \emph{not} a proper class, as the groupoid is small.}~of its isomorphism classes, denoted by
+We plan to further pursue the above perspective on the `time-dependent' quantization of the isomonodromy systems, and the relation with WZNW conformal blocks--- elsewhere.
+In this text we rather work on a \emph{fixed} wild Riemann surface, in order to prepare the construction of the `quantum' phase-spaces.
+Thus, in first approximation, one can consider the set of isomorphism classes in the de Rham groupoid, denoted by $\mc M_{\dR} = \mc M_{\dR} \bigl( \wh{\bm\Sigma};G \bigr)$.